 - 2.1.
-This SA has been prepared in accordance with the following Government guidance: - Sustainability Appraisal guidance within the CLG Plan Making Manual - SEA guidance from the ODPM "A Practical Guide to the Strategic Environmental Assessment directive" 2005 - 2.2.
+This SA has been prepared in accordance with the following Government guidance: - 2 National Planning Practice Guidance. - SEA guidance from the ODPM "A Practical Guide to the Strategic Environmental Assessment directive" 2005 - 2.2.
 Based on this guidance, a five stage approach has been undertaken in preparing this SA:

-Stages in t he SA process Stages Tasks Stage A - Setting the context and objectives, establishing the baseline Identify other relevant plans and programmes. and deciding on the scope Collect Baseline Information Identify Problems Develop objectives and the Sustainability Framework Consult on the scope of the SA Stage B - Developing and refining alternatives and Test the Plan objectives against SA objectives assessing effects Develop alternative options Assess the effects of policy options against the SA objectives Consider mitigation Propose measures to monitor the effects Stage C - Preparing the Sustainability Appraisal Present the predicted effects of the Plan, including alternatives.
+Stages in t Stages in the SA process Stages Tasks Stage A - Setting the context and objectives, establishing the baseline and deciding on the scope Collect Baseline Information Identify Problems Develop objectives and the Sustainability Framework Consult on the scope of the SA Stage B - Developing and refining alternatives and Test the Plan objectives against SA objectives assessing effects Develop alternative options Assess the effects of policy options against the SA objectives Consider mitigation Propose measures to monitor the effects Stage C - Preparing the Sustainability Appraisal Present the predicted effects of the Plan, including alternatives.
 Stage D - Consult on the draft APNP SA Give the public and consultation bodies opportunity to comment on the SA Assess significant changes to APNP Stage E - Monitor the effects of implementing the Plan Prepare for appropriate responses where adverse effects are identified